 - Participants do not like to think of their donation going directly towards a cash prize.
-They would prefer that their money goes to YOU, the organization that is fundraising, and not to the cash prize winner.
+They would prefer that their donations go to YOU, the organization that is fundraising, and not to the cash prize winner.

 - Offering cash isn't a "priceless" prize, and it has an obvious value.
 Most entrants donate on their own entry to win, and are unwilling to donate above what the cash prize is valued at.
-This can ultimately limit how much you raise.
+This ultimately limits how much you raise.